C. David Naylor University Fellowships Endowed by a Gift from the Arthur L. Irving Foundation

-- academic excellence: transcripts, scholarships, curriculum vitae, letters of recommendation, contribution to research and development;
+- academic excellence: transcripts, scholarships, curriculum vitae, letters of recommendation, contribution to research (if applicable), and development;

 - outstanding leadership potential and ongoing commitment to community service in one or more endeavors (including – but not limited to – arts, sports, music, entrepreneurship or social enterprise);

 - demonstration of potential to be a leader, ambassador, and advocate for the Atlantic provinces, embodying the spirit and culture of the Maritimes.

 Nominations are made by graduate units in the Winter session based on admission applications that are completed and submitted by or before the graduate units’ admission application deadline.
 Admission application deadlines are set by U of T’s individual graduate units and can be viewed on the graduate units’ websites.